-Students dropping all courses within the first ten weeks of a fall or spring semester will be considered as withdrawn from Lake Superior State University.
+Students dropping all courses within the appropriate time frame for the semester will be considered as withdrawn from Lake Superior State University.
 Students withdrawing may be eligible to receive a partial tuition refund following the refund schedule, and those with financial aid will be subject to Federal Title IV refund regulations.
 The last date of attendance in an academically-related activity is required for all courses and may impact a student’s financial aid and refund status.

 You must complete the following steps to officially withdraw from the University:

 - Pick up a Withdrawal Form from the Registrar’s Office, located in the Fletcher Center for Student Services.

 - Gather the required signatures (shown on the form).
 Note: if you have received federal loans as financial aid, you will be required to complete an exit interview with the Financial Aid Office.
 You may also be required to speak with a financial aid officer.
 You will need to provide the complete addresses and phone numbers of two people (living at different addresses), as references for the exit interview process.
 Important additional Financial Aid information is available at **Financial Aid Withdrawal & Refunds**.

 - Deliver the completed form to the Registrar’s Office and clear any outstanding charges or holds that may prevent your return at a later date or prevent the release of your academic records.
 Your withdrawal date will be determined by the date the completed form is submitted to the Registrar’s Office.
 Any refunds will be calculated as of that date.